adennguyen21/DATA-221-Assignment-1-By-Aden-Nguyen/README.md

   Given a nested list of integers in pairs, this question asks to define a function that calculates each pair from the list as an exponent of the other, while skipping all the pairs where the exponent is negative.
 All of the results are then put inside a new list, and get printed out.

 - Question 4:
   Making use of the random library, this question asks to find all the indices of a randomly generated list of values between 0 and 1, that are greater than or equal to a random value "x".
 It then asks to print out the sorted list of random values, the value of "x", and the first matching index if it exist.
-(I wasn't too sure if the question wanted the index of the first value that is equal to "x", or the first value that is greater than or equal to "x", so I just put both.)
+(I wasn't too sure if the question wanted the index of the first value that is equal to "x", or the first value that is greater than or equal to "x", so I just printed both.)

 - Question 5:
   This question asks to define a function that calculated the areas of two circles with given radii from the user, and the percentage of how much the smaller circle covers the larger circle's area, which is then printed out.
 The question also requires you to handle invalid inputs with meaningful messages.

 - Question 6:
+  Simliar to the last question, question 6 asks to define a function that for each value in a given list, finds the percentage of all the elements that are less than or equal to that value, compared to the total number of elements in that list.
+Each unique value is then put as a key in a dictionary, with their assigned value being their percentage.

 - Question 7:

 - Question 8: